Nobody Wants to Die Review

 Reviewed by Nine_toes on Aug 04, 2024

-Nobody Wants to Die exactly that, but with a cyberpunk twist, somehow.
+Nobody Wants to Die is exactly that but with a cyberpunk twist.
 It is LA Noire meets Cyberpunk 2077.
-It is a narrative-heavy walking simulator that is in a cyberpunk setting with heavy 1900-1920s noir themes.
+It is a narrative-heavy walking simulator set in a cyberpunk setting with heavy 1900s-1920s noir themes.
 You are in a dystopian world where even your own life has been capitalized upon.
-You must pay a subscription after turning 21 years old to have the right to your own body which is now known as a shell.
+You must pay a subscription after turning 21 to have the right to your own body, which is now known as a shell.

-Now, before you write this game off because it is a walking simulator, I will say this: Nobody Wants to Die is one of the best narrative experiences I have had in quite some time and I’m one of those people who cannot sit still during a game if it doesn’t throw me into the gameplay immediately.
+Now, before you write this game off because it is a walking simulator, I will say this: Nobody Wants to Die is one of the best narrative experiences I have had in quite some time.
+I’m one of those people who cannot sit still during a game if it doesn’t immediately throw me into the gameplay.
 Nobody Wants to Die is a game that understands that it has a great narrative and knows how to use it well.

-The developer of Nobody Wants to Die is Critical Hit Games and this is their first release, and it happens to be a double A game.
+The developer of Nobody Wants to Die is Critical Hit Games, and this is their first release.
+It happens to be a double-A game.
 Considering the quality that can be seen here from the visuals, the narrative, and the atmosphere, this is outstanding.

 In the story of Nobody Wants to Die, you play James Karra, a 120-year-old man who fits the bill when the topic of old-school noir detectives is at hand.
 When you boot up the game, you are shown an ad done in the style of early television informing you of how mortality has changed in New York in 2329.
 Thanks to the cutting-edge technology, Ichorite, people are able to transfer their consciousness to another body to evade the constraints of mortality.